Kevin Coe: Background, arrest and trial

 Coe was originally put on trial in 1981 and convicted on four of the six charges of rape.
 The case was a strong circumstantial one: in addition to positive identification given by the six victims, Coe had received speeding tickets in the same areas right after the rapes occurred; his blood type matched that left at the scene; and like the rapist, he was a secretor, meaning his blood type showed up in his bodily fluids.
 Coe's alibi was that he was either having breakfast or dining with his parents during the time the attacks occurred, or else, as his socialite mother Ruth testified, teaming up with her in a mother-and-son vigilante squad to follow local buses in order to try to capture the real rapist themselves.

 At sentencing, a psychiatrist hired by the defense testified that Coe had confessed to the sixth rape; this did nothing to reduce his consecutive sentences, which amounted to life plus 75 years.
-Coe would later recant this, claiming he had concocted the story thinking he'd be sentenced to a psychosexual treatment center instead of prison.
+Coe would later recant this, claiming he had concocted the story thinking he would be sentenced to a psychosexual treatment center instead of prison.

-In June 1984, three years after Coe's trial, Washington's Supreme Court tossed out all of his convictions because many of the victims had been hypnotized before formally identifying him, in the hope of providing more details to the rapist's identity.
+In June 1984, three years after Coe's trial, the Washington Supreme Court tossed out all of his convictions, because many of the victims had been hypnotized before formally identifying him, in the hope of providing more details to the rapist's identity.
 Coe was released on bail for a year before the new proceeding, where he was retried on the four counts for which he had been convicted, and was convicted again on three and sentenced to life plus 55 years.
-His appeal of the new convictions also made it all the way to the Washington Supreme Court, which in 1985 overturned two and upheld one (where his accuser clearly saw his face during the attack, so there had been no need to hypnotize her).
+His appeal of the new convictions also made it all the way to the Washington Supreme Court, which in 1985 overturned two and upheld one, where his accuser clearly saw his face during the attack, so there had been no need to hypnotize her.